Bellatrix-Melody/RedmondXP-Color-Customizer-for-XFCE/README.md

 The script will guide you through the rest of the process.
 The setup question at the start just creates a virtual enviorment `venv` for the python script to run out of.

-**What this script cannot do**
+**For the greyscale minimize and maximize button question**

+I think saying yes is the safest bet here, because, depending on the color, they can either be totally blown out or invisible.

+**Known Bugs**

-Change the text on the clock widget in the XFCE pannel.
-However you can do this manually by going to the clock settings and making a custom format using the follow code:
+On my install of Linux Mint the text on the clock widget in the XFCE pannel doesn't update, but it does on a fresh install VM.
+If you run into this you can change it manually by going to the clock settings and making a custom format using the follow code:

 <img width="433" height="167" alt="image" src="https://github.com/user-attachments/assets/6d9c04f3-5b15-4e42-b50d-8f9904fceb53" />